QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 }
 ```

-First of all a note on units.
-QuaCa works with a system of measurement called natural units, so all parameters that we enter in the input file have to be converted into natural units.
+QuaCa works with natural units, so all parameters that we enter into the input file have to be converted into natural units.

 ?> For more information and for a unit converter applet see the [units page](documentation/units).

 Now let us dissect the input file.

+First, we set the parameters for the Green's tensor, where the `type` decides on the overall geometry.
+In our case, this is a semi-infinite half-space given by the abbreviation `plate`.
-The first section is dedicated to the Green's tensor and contains first the type, which in our case is `plate`, the value for the physical parameters of velocity `v`, inverse temperature `beta` and the distance from the plate `za`.
-Furthermore we specify numerical parameters that are needed for the integration of the Green's tensor.
+Subsequently, we set the physical parameters of this type of Green tensor: The velocity `v`, the inverse temperature `beta` and the distance from the plate `za`.
+We lastly specify numerical parameters that are needed for the integration routine.
 You can read more about them in the [API documentation of the Green's tensor](api/greenstensor).

-The next section is dedicated to the reflection coefficients of the surface and simply state that we want to use the reflection coefficients of a local bulk.
-After that we specify the permittivity of the bulk to be of type `drude`, i.e. we employ the Drude model, and specify its parameters.
+The next three sections specify the details of the reflection coefficients, the material's permittivity and the polarizability.
+In our case, we use a spatially local and homogeneous bulk material (`local bulk`), choose the Drude model (`drude`) for describing a metallic plasma with plasma frequency `omega_p` and dissipation rate `gamma`, and intend wo work with a two-level atom with resonance frequency `omega_a` and static polarizability `alpha_zero`.

-The next section defines the polarizability of the particle, which has the type `nobath` (that means the particle has no internal bath),  its parameters and the power spectrum.
-To calculate the quantum friction we need to perform an integral over frequencies, the desired relative error of which is specified in the section `Friction`.
+In order to calculate quantum friction, we need to perform an integral over frequencies.
+The desired relative error of the numerical integration routine is specified in the section `Friction`.

-Last but not least we want to tell QuaCa to calculate the frictional force for several velocities.
-For this we specify in the `Looper` category the type `v`together with a scale type, start/end points and number of steps.
+Lastly, we tell QuaCa to calculate the frictional force for several parameters, in our case velocities.
+For this, we specify in the `Looper` category the type `v` together with a scale type, start/end points and number of steps.

-?> For a more comprehensive explanation of all keys in a particular section, have a look the documentation of the class, e.g. for the keys in the polarizability have a look at [Polarizability](api/polarizability).
+?> For a more comprehensive explanation of all keys in a particular section, have a look at the documentation of the class, e.g. for the keys in the polarizability see [Polarizability](api/polarizability).

-With our input file filled we can now start the calculation.
+With our completed input file we can now start the calculation.

 ## 3. Run QuaCa
 After [installing and building QuaCa](gettingstarted.md) you should find an executable called `Friction` in the `bin/` directory.